Connecting students' curiosity about the natural world with innovation in STEM

-The need for workers with STEM skills is heightened in today's global economy.
+The need for workers with STEM—science, technology, engineering, and math—skills is heightened in today's global economy.
 Technological innovation improves the competitive position of U.S. industries, drives growth, and supports high quality jobs.
-Additionally, demand for STEM-capable workers has increased even in traditionally non-STEM fields due to the diffusion of technology across industries and occupations.
+Additionally demand for STEM-capable workers has increased even in traditionally non-STEM fields due to the diffusion of technology across industries and occupations.
 Technological progress can improve workers' quality of life by improving working conditions and increasing wages.
 However, for workers to benefit from the economic gains generated by innovation they must have the knowledge and skills needed to work effectively in jobs requiring STEM competencies.
-Improving access to quality STEM education will strengthen the caliber of the U.S. workforce, drive economic growth, and keep the U.S. competitive.1
+Improving access to quality STEM education will strengthen the caliber of the U.S. workforce, drive economic growth, and keep the U.S. competitive.

-There is significant evidence that environment-based education can become a significant part of the STEM solution.2 The National Wildlife Federation refers to it as Green STEM.
+There is significant evidence that environment-based education can become a significant part of the STEM solution.
+The National Wildlife Federation refers to it as Green STEM.
 Green STEM is built upon a body of research that consistently shows that students who are engaged in environment-based subjects in school will out-perform students who are not participating in environmental programs.
-Moreover, they will be more interested in andenthusiastic about learning science, technology, engineering and math.
+Moreover, they will be more interested in and enthusiastic about learning science, technology, engineering, and math.

-The STEM disciplines (Science, Technology, Engineering and Math) play an important role in the development of the whole student.
+The STEM disciplines play an important role in the development of the whole student.
 Educating students in STEM fields is critical to our nation's success and most importantly to the National Wildlife Federation, whose mission is to inspire Americans to protect the environment for our children's future.

 Green STEM Guidebook